 Associate Professor, Department of Information Science, College of Information at University of North Texas

-Yvonne is an Associate Professor in the Department of Information Science at the University of North Texas, where she is the Director of the Law Librarianship program.
+Yvonne J. Chandler is an Associate Professor in the Department of Information Science (DIS) in the College of Information at the University of North Texas, where she is the Director of the Law Librarianship program.

 Event Details